bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_20_Use_Message_Queues.md

 ## Learning Goal

 Asynchronous communication by publish-subscribe / messaging systems is a very important element of high performance and resilient cloud applications.
 Instead of calling a client service and waiting for a response, you just send a message and can immediately continue.
 There are different levels of loose coupling.
-In the extreme case the send of an event does not know or care how many other services (if any) subscribed to their event.
+In the extreme case the send <sub><b>[to-do]</b></sub> (or is "sender" meant here?) of an event does not know or care how many other services (if any) subscribed to their event.
 You can read a little more about messaging [here](../Service2ServiceCommunication/MessageQueue.md).

 The goal of this exercise is that you learn how to send a message to inform other services about a specific event.
 Specifically, the task is to send an AMQP message to the RabbitMQ Message Queue Service (part of the standard CF backing services) whenever your Advertisement Service receives a request for a specific advertisement.
 This event (AMQP message) will then be picked up by a statistics service that counts how many times an advertisement was viewed.

-Note that in this exercise we will only send messages.
+**Note:** In this exercise we will only send messages.
 Receiving and processing is handled in the next excercise.

 ## Prerequisite
 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [`origin/solution-19-Transfer-CorrelationID`](https://github.wdf.sap.corp/cc-java/cc-bulletinboard-ads-spring-webmvc/tree/solution-19-Transfer-CorrelationID).<sub><b>[to-do]</b></sub>